-Living as a Freelance Travel Writer in a Shifting Economy
+How to be a Freelance Travel Writer for a Living

 It is not easy being free.
 And by free I mean a freelancer.
 A contract worker cannot be sure where their next paycheck will come from.

 But for some of us, we would not have it any other way.
 During this down economy, while our friends, neighbors and family are fretting over when (not if) they will be laid off from their day job, freelancers are doing what we have always done, albeit maybe a little more aggressively.
 We are hustling for that next byline, photo credit or client willing to pay for our wordsmithing.